Vidushi Anuradha Pal | World-renowned Tabla Innovator & Stree Shakti icon

 Major Awards & Recognitions

-In print, on film and on air — curated press highlights, features, and references.
+In print, on film and Media

 A curated selection of recognitions across performance, innovation, cultural leadership, and women’s empowerment.